lightuponcloud/platonic-ray/doc/riak_cs_setup.md

 It has recovery tools, scales automatically, it can store files > 5 TB and has multi-datacenter bidirectional replication.
 It was built using the latest academic research in the area of distributed systems.

-The list of companies who use Riak CS, -- object storage software, used with DubStack:
+The list of companies who use Riak CS, -- object storage software, used with PlatonicRay:
 "Yahoo!
 Japan", Booking.com, UK National Health System, TI Tokyo, Bloomberg, Klarna, Bet365, EE.co.uk, Bleacher Report, Derivco, etc.